MikeArmando/Restaurant-Website/README.md

 Restaurnat Website Project.

-# description
+## description

-Building a responsive restaurant website for practice and better understanding.
+Building a responsive restaurant website with html and css.